QubesOS/qubes-doc/about/faq.md

 Qubes 4.x requires Intel VT-x with EPT / AMD-V with RVI (SLAT) and Intel VT-d / AMD-Vi (aka AMD IOMMU) for proper functionality (see the [4.x System Requirements](/doc/system-requirements/#qubes-release-4x)).
 If you are receiving an error message on install saying your "hardware lacks the features required to proceed", check to make sure the virtualization options are enabled in your BIOS/UEFI configuration.
 You may be able to install without the required CPU features for testing purposes only, but VMs may not function correctly and there will be no security isolation.
 For more information, see our post on [updated requirements for Qubes-certified hardware](/news/2016/07/21/new-hw-certification-for-q4/).

-### Can I install Qubes 3.2 on a system without VT-x?
+### Can I install Qubes OS on a system without VT-x?

 Yes.
 Xen doesn't use VT-x (or AMD-v) for PV guest virtualization.